-- Security: Data is maintained in a secure environment and transmitted through secure methods. - Maintain: Data is held with adequate provision for long-term care including disaster recovery and backup procedures.

-- Disposal: Data that is not required is disposed of or archived in accordance with Government record keeping legislation. - Retrieval: Data can be easily retrieved in a form that is needed by authorized persons. - Compatible: Information is stored in a way that is open formats so that it is compatible with multiple hardware and software systems that will be used to access it.
+- Security: Data are maintained in a secure environment and transmitted through secure methods. - Maintain: Data are held with adequate provision for long-term care including disaster recovery and backup procedures. - Disposal: Data that are not required are disposed of, or archived in accordance with Government record keeping legislation. - Retrieval: Data can be easily retrieved in a form that is needed by authorized persons. - Compatible: Information is stored in a way that is compatible with the hardware and software systems that will be used to access it.